spectare/spectare-nl/content/posts/team-kickoff.md

 During kick off, start with the rules of the game.
 Answering the next questions will help you to get started:

  * Is everyone allowed to touch everything ?
-Write down the things that you expect people to do (accountabilities)
+Write down the things that you expect people to do (roles & accountabilities)
- * What is everything ?
-In what way do you like outcomes to be created ? (process)
+ * In what way do you like outcomes to be created and operated ? (process)
  * What are your starting points for decisions ?
 (For content, process and operations)
  * In what way do you want to keep track of the work done ? (in git, code is the truth or in Jira - everything is a ticket)
  * In what way do you handle progress ?
 Do you choose for scheduled meetings (like planning, retrospective and demo for instance) or do you prefer other means of communication ? (like automated messages via slack when functionality is pulled - or is available)